sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 }
 ```

 Wait, what?
 Why is it complaining about missing HTTP trailers?
 What gives?

+{{< image src="trailers.png" width="400px" class="center" >}}

 To explain this, I had to dig into [quic-go's](https://github.com/quic-go/quic-go) HTTP/3 implementation.

 #### Adding trailer support to quic-go
 I looked into quic-go and discovered that it doesn't support trailers yet.
 There is [an issue](https://github.com/quic-go/quic-go/issues/2266) and a [related pull request](https://github.com/quic-go/quic-go/pull/2344).
 The issue is four years old, the PR is two years old, and both are still open after all of this time.
 This seems quite crazy to me at first, but, on reflection, I realized that gRPC is the most popular thing that currently uses HTTP trailers.
 However, `grpc-go` directly uses HTTP/2 support from `golang.org/x/net/http2` instead of using `net/http` so it would require a good amount of work to get HTTP/3 support through quic-go in the same way.
 Therefore, this issue probably isn't on the radar of anyone working on `grpc-go`.
 However, it is trivial (as seen above) to use quic-go with ConnectRPC, so I think this is a unique situation where progress can be made quickly.